getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 Notice the results and how they imply both subtle differences and similarities to the earlier approaches.

 `x = 11` in a function declaration is more like `x !== undefined ? x : 11` than the much more common idiom `x || 11`, so you'll need to be careful in converting your pre-ES6 code to this ES6 default parameter value syntax.

+**Note:** A rest/gather parameter (see "Spread/Rest") cannot have a default value.
+So, while `function foo(...vals=[1,2,3]) {` might seem an intriguing capability, it's not valid syntax.
+You'll need to continue to apply that sort of logic manually if necessary.

 ### Default Value Expressions